Butterfly side. |

 The pattern I had was for one piece of fabric for the front, but I wanted a sash in the coordinating fabric.
 I cut out a separate top and bottom piece from the main fabric, making them slightly shorter than the pattern piece since I would be adding the sash.

-The pockets are also from the original pattern, but I would make
+The pockets are also from the original pattern, but I would make a kangaroo pouch or deep pockets if I made this again. |

 For the straps I cut out one long one 3 inches tall, and then two more in the biggest area of the remainder of the fabric.
 I cut a fourth one that was smaller than the other 3.
 I actually meant to cut them 2 inches wide but I like them the thickness they are.
 I did not make the straps double sided.